The Complete Guide to Hiring a Car in Tonga

 The Vehicles You Can Hire in Tonga

-A wide range of vehicle types is available to hire in Tonga, more so in Tongatapu than Vava’u.
-Almost all rental cars are secondhand Japanese imports, usually of the brand Toyota.
-While some rental cars are relatively recent at around eight years old, many cars are up to 20-25 years old.
+A wide range of vehicle types is available to hire in Tonga, however, more so on Tongatapu than in the other island groups.
+Almost all rental cars are secondhand Japanese imports, usually of the brands Toyota or Honda.
+While some rental cars are relatively recent models, most rental cars are around 10-15 years old.

 Vehicles available to hire in Tonga include:

-- Small cars, such as a Toyota Yaris or something similar
+- Compact cars, such as a Toyota Yaris, Honda Fit or something similar

 - Medium cars, such as a Toyota Corolla or something similar

-- SUVs, such as a Toyota Rav4 or something similar
+- SUVs, such as a Toyota Rav4, Nissan X-Trail or something similar

 - 4WDs, such as a Toyota Hilux or something similar